Scarborough, North Yorkshire: Bus

-Scarborough has 25 main bus routes, operated by Scarborough Locals, Arriva North East, Shoreline Suncruisers and Yorkshire Coastliner.
+Scarborough has 25 main bus routes, operated by East Yorkshire, Arriva North East, Shoreline Suncruisers and Coastliner.
 These link the town centre with its suburbs, the North York Moors and local towns and cities such as Bridlington, Whitby, York, Hull, Middlesbrough and Leeds.

 The town is also served by two Park and Ride services, with locations on the A64 and A165.
 Buses run from each terminus to the town centre and South Bay at least every 12 minutes, seven days a week, with stopping points around the town centre.
 Buses from the Filey Road terminus on the A165 also stop at the University of Hull's Scarborough campus.
 Open top tourist buses, branded Beachcomber, also run along the sea front and Marine Drive, linking the South and North bays.